google/clif/clif/python/primer.md

 is a copy of the C++ container and mutations to the object on Python side are not reflected in C++.

-To avoid such non-pythonic suprises, use the _unproperty_ feature to expose a container field to Python as getter and setter methods.
-That way calling the _setter_ explicitly describes when to update the C++ field value.
+To avoid such non-pythonic surprises, use the *unproperty* feature to expose a container field to Python as getter and setter methods.
+That way calling the *setter* explicitly describes when to update the C++ field value.

 ## Wrapping Functions